Message Relay Services

 TTY relay service is offered to all home phone subscribers in Canada.
 In a TTY relay service call, a person with a hearing or speech disability uses a TTY and dials 7-1-1 to reach a relay operator.
 A TTY is a telephone-typewriter hybrid that transmits text-based messages to another TTY over the telephone network.
 Conversely, the other party may call the person with a disability by dialing a toll-free number (1-800-855-0511) to reach a TTY relay operator.

-IP relay service is offered to all home phone subscribers in Canada and will, by June 2019, be offered to all mobile phone subscribers.
+IP relay service is offered to all subscribers of home or mobile phone service in Canada.
 In an IP relay service call, a person with a hearing or speech disability uses an Internet-enabled device (e.g., computer, laptop, tablet, mobile phone) to reach a relay operator by logging into the IP relay provider’s web portal.
 Conversely, the other party may call the person with a disability by dialing a toll-free number to reach an IP relay operator.

 In addition to MRS, there is another kind of relay service available in Canada, called Video Relay Service.
 Unlike an MRS call, which is conducted via text, a VRS call is conducted via sign-language.